What Is a Will? What Happens Without One?

 Types of Wills

 The majority of wills are testamentary.
-The information on this page focuses on testamentary wills (and we’ll simply call them “wills”) though much of what you read here can also be applied to pour-over, holographic, and oral wills.
+The information on this page focuses on testamentary wills, though much of what you read here can also be applied to the other types.

 Testamentary Will

-A testamentary will is a common and traditional type of will.
+A testamentary will (last will and testament) is a common and traditional type of will.
 It is a typed legal document, signed by the testator and two witnesses, that transfers assets to beneficiaries after the testator’s death.

 Pour-Over Will